wireapp/wire-web-packages/packages/changelog-bot/README.md

 For licensing information, see the attached LICENSE file and the list of third-party licenses at [wire.com/legal/licenses/](https://wire.com/legal/licenses/).

-## Travis Bot
+## Changelog Bot

-A bot used by Travis build scripts to post Git commit messages to Wire when pull requests get merged.
+A bot used by Travis build scripts to post a changelog of the wire-webapp to Wire.
 If there is a version tag, then the bot also posts a changelog.

 ### Getting Started